06 Oct Autism Treatment From a Trauma Perspective

 Mental Health Clinicians & Therapists, Social Workers, Psychologists, Marriage & Family Therapists, Counselors, School Personnel, Youth Development Workers; Healthcare Workers.

 This online workshop will give you instant access to 4 sessions of video content, accessible via streaming on our website, as well as downloadable PowerPoint slides (PDF).
-You can view the course content in your own time.
-Note that access will expire 12 months after purchasing this course.
+You can view the course content in your own time, there is no time limit on access.